elenadepetrillo/RECON-globally-reconciled-moisture-flows/README.md

 ### Scripts

-1. **Rec_precipitation_footprint.py**
+1. **Rec_precipitation_shed.py**
-   - This script retrieves and plots the reconciled moisture flow of precipitation from evaporation (target to source) based on the RECON NetCDF data.
+   - This script retrieves and plots the reconciled moisture flows contributing to precipitation at the sink of interest from upwind evaporation sources based on the RECON NetCDF data.

-2. **Rec_evaporation_footprint.py**
+2. **Rec_evaporation_shed.py**
-   - This script retrieves and plots the reconciled moisture flow of evaporation to precipitation (source to target) based on the RECON NetCDF data.
+   - This script retrieves and plots the reconciled moisture flows originating precipitation in a downwind area from the source of interest based on the RECON NetCDF data.

 ### Requirements